 The Learning Curve is an established charity which aims to change the lives of socially and economically disadvantaged people by delivering learning and guidance both directly to our beneficiaries and through our partner organisations.
 As a result of our work, our beneficiaries are better able to support themselves and lead fulfilled lives.

-Founded in Wiltshire in 1999, we now operate across the South West, with our main offices and training centres being in Melksham and Plymouth and a network of community-based learning delivery.
+Founded in Wiltshire in 1999, we now operate across the South West, with our main office and training centre located in Melksham with a network of community-based learning delivery.